open-ephys/next-gen-system/Specification.md

 depending on the device-specific firmware).

 - 2 pins are dedicated to an I2C
 bus to obtain daughter board IO IDs and metadata,

-- 4 undefined pins for
+- 4 undefined pins
 that can be used in any way

 - 20 Power supply pins (12 ground pins, 4 +5V
 pins, and 4 +12V pins) ground and VCC.

 VHDCI cables are very widely available in low cost or very high quality variants, and are very robust and rated for many cycles.